blogtitle/blogsources/content/post/regex-fun.md

 That said, let's have some fun.
 The following regexps are the creation of an afternoon spent with [Anna](/authors/anna/) playing a [CTF](https://ctftime.org/ctf-wtf/) a couple of years ago.

 If anything that follows leaves you puzzled, please visit [regex101](https://regex101.com/) that will probably explain better than me what is going on in the regexp.
-If the regex doesn't run it's probably because I'm using some arcane (perl|ruby)-specific syntax, in that case please use [rubular](http://rubular.com/).
+If the regexp doesn't run it's probably because I'm using some arcane (perl|ruby)-specific syntax, in that case please use [rubular](http://rubular.com/).

 ## Fun, part 1: push-down automata
 Regular expressions, as said before, should only be able to match regular languages, but this is clearly not the case for PCRE (Perl-compatible regular expressions).